Guidance: Oak Processionary Moth (OPM) Management Plan

 Please describe the risk that OPM poses to your site and stakeholders by completing the risk assessment tables.
 Please use the Risk Rating Matrix in this section to help determine the severity of the effect before and after mitigation of risks.

 Following completion of the risk assessment you should ensure the controls identified are included within your work procedures / method statements / work instructions and safe systems of work.
-For further information, please see: HSE Guide - Five steps to risk assessment
+For further information, please see: HSE – managing risks and risk assessment at work.

 4.1.1 Risk Due to OPM contact